opendaylight/docs/docs/release-process/managed-release.rst

 * Grievances raised against the project since the start of the release.

-Service Release Additional Checkpoint
+Service Release Code Freeze
 -------------------------------------------------------------

 There will be an additional checkpoint for Service Releases, where code will freeze one week before the schedule release.
 Here are more details:

-* After code-freeze, the specific branch will be lock down, just like with a major release
+* After code-freeze, the specific branch will be locked down, just like with a major release

-* Once the branch is locked, only fixes for blocker patches will be allowed, as long as they are approved by TSC and Release PM, even when they are fixed but pending review/merge
+* Once the branch is locked, only fixes for blocker bugs will be allowed, as long as they are approved by TSC and Release PM, even when they are fixed but pending review/merge or TSC approved patches

 * Deadline to communicate to the Release PM that these fixes need review for a particular Service Release is the code freeze date

 Managed Release Integrated Release Process